When the narcissist tries to get you back.

 You may want them to hoover, so you can prove how strong you are, and tell them where to go, you are strong, moving forward with your own life shows that, and they may not be Hoovering as they recognise how strong you are, so would they would prefer to dream that you’d always go back, but not risk their own ego by trying.

-Depending on where the narcissist is on the spectrum, some have an awareness of this, so they are not forthcoming with the hoover, as they are waiting for you to make the first move to get in touch with them.
+Depending on where the narcissist is on the spectrum, some are aware of this, so they are not forthcoming with the hoover, as they are waiting for you to make the first move to get in touch with them.
 As through many silent treatments, they have known you to reach out to them, so as they believe they are entitled, they might be waiting for you to do so again.

 Sometimes, they carry on the games to destroy you, the negative hoover, they know they are still in your head, and they are enjoying the negative reactions, which is why it’s vital not to give them any reactions, so they will eventually leave you alone.